alsonyap/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 Alson Yap
+**Important: Read the file named PA1_template.md to see the file with plots embedded!**

 ## 1 Loading and preprocessing the data
 #### 1.1 Loading the data